-Set the integration time such that a good reference signal (maximum around 14000 - 15000 counts) is measured.
+Set the integration time such that a good reference signal is measured (maximum around 90% of the full ADC scale, which is 14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC).
 It's also possible to let AvaSoft search for an optimal integration time by clicking the AutoConfigure Integration time ('JAC') button.